omer-faruq/webbrowser.koplugin/README.md

 ## Features
 - **Search dialog**: Launch queries directly from KOReader using a custom dialog tailored for e-ink interaction, and open the **History** list to revisit recent searches without retyping them.
 - **Curated results list**: Browse plaintext summaries before opening pages, reducing bandwidth and rendering overhead.
 Long-press a result to open the context menu for quick actions such as saving a bookmark.
+- **RSS Reader integration** (optional): When the [RSS Reader plugin](https://github.com/omer-faruq/rssreader.koplugin) is installed, two additional buttons appear in the search result context menu:
+  - **Open sanitized**: Downloads and sanitizes the article using RSS Reader's content extraction pipeline (FiveFilters, Diffbot, Instaparser), then opens it in the Web Browser's cache directory for immediate reading.
+  - **Save sanitized**: Downloads and sanitizes the article, then saves it as an EPUB (with images) or HTML file to your configured save directory.
+  - **Automatic configuration**: Uses your RSS Reader sanitizer settings (API keys, active sanitizers, order) automatically.
+  - **Graceful fallback**: If RSS Reader is not installed, these buttons are hidden and the Web Browser functions normally.
 - **Flexible rendering modes**: Switch between Markdown, CRE, and MuPDF to match your preferred balance of readability and page fidelity.
 - **Direct URL navigation**: Use the Go button in the search dialog to open any URL without performing a search first.
 - **Expanded format support**: Follow links to EPUB, PDF, DJVU, CBZ, and other KOReader-supported documents directly from the results screen and continue reading in the appropriate viewer.